batkt/sukhApp/AUTH_CONFIG_USAGE.md

 # AuthConfig Usage Guide

 ## Overview

 `AuthConfig` is a singleton class that manages `baiguullagiinId` dynamically throughout your application.
-It fetches the ID from the `baiguullagaBairshilaarAvya` service based on user's selected location (duureg, districtCode, sohCode).
+It fetches the ID from the `baiguullagaBairshilaarAvya` service based on user's selected location (duureg, districtCode, sohNer).

 ## File Location

 ```
 lib/core/auth_config.dart
 ```